Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Motivating Examples

-Before formally specifying the scheduler, we briefly introduce the syntax of APCP, and how asynchronous communication works; Section~\ref{s:apcp} gives formal definitions.
-Let us write $a,b,c,\ldots,x, y, z, \ldots$ to denote \emph{channel endpoints} (or simply \emph{endpoints}).
-We write $x[a,b]$ and $y(w,z) \sdot P$ to denote processes for output and input, respectively.
-The endpoints $a$ and $w$ stand for the communication objects, whereas $b$ and $z$ stand for \emph{continuations}, i.e., the endpoints on which the rest of the session should be performed.
+Let us write $a,b,c,\ldots,x, y, z, \ldots$ to denote names.
+We write $\pOut x[a,b]$ and $\pIn y(w,z) ; P$ to denote processes for sending and receiving, respectively.
+The names $a$ and $w$ stand for the payloads, whereas $b$ and $z$ stand for \emph{continuations}, i.e., the names on which the rest of the session should be performed.
 This \emph{continuation-passing style} for asynchronous communication is required to ensure the correct ordering of messages within a session.
-A communication redex in APCP is thus of the form $ \nu{x y}( x[a,b] \| y(w,z) \sdot P ) $: the restriction $\nu{xy}$ serves to declare that $x$ and $y$ are dual endpoints of the same channel, and `\,$\|$\,' denotes parallel composition.
-This process reduces to $P \subst{a/w, b/z}$.
-Notice how, since the output is a standalone process, it cannot block any other communications in the process.
+A communication redex in \APCP is thus of the form $\pRes{xy} ( \pOut x[a,b] \| \pIn y(w,z) ; P )$: the restriction $\pRes{xy}$ serves to declare that $x$ and $y$ are dual names of the same channel, and $\cdot \|\cdot$ denotes parallel composition.
+This process reduces to $P \{a/w, b/z\}$: $P$'s names $w$ and $z$ are substituted for by $a$ and $b$, respectively.
+Notice how, since the send is a standalone process, it cannot block any other communications in the process.